 Legacy Farm Inc.

-Legacy Farm Inc. Legacy Farm is a premier show barn offering lessons, training, and boarding located in South East Pe
+Legacy Farm Inc. Legacy Farm is a full service show barn offering lessons, training, and boarding.
+Located in South East PA

 Legacy Farm is a premier show barn offering lessons, training, and boarding located in South East Pennsylvania.
 We offer training from starting the young horse and problem solving to campaigning the show hunter or jumper.
 We attend a mixture of shows year round, from nationally rated to local, so that every rider and horse in our program can achieve their goals.
 Our extensive lesson program consis